esheldon/nsim/config/README.md

         the errors are probably a bit underestimated, maybe because there is significant spread in this mean model correction; it is hard to say.

+        Maybe errors being off is due to using the convolved image?

+        But it looks decent.
+So the detail I needed to get right was the prior being from the same model we are using at low s/n.
+Using more samples may also have been important.

+        Need to get pqr jackknifing working from the chunks

+- sim-dg07z
+    - zero shear, no ring sim used as metacal training for sim-dg07
+    - run-dg07zmcal01
+        - using still max like, plus adding Richardson extrapolation
+    - do a non-max like run?
+Might matter at the part in 1000 level

+- sim-dg07
+    - 0.03 shear for testing metacal.
+    - We expect possible bias at
+        the 0.0015 level from metacal failing at higher shear
+    - expect B&A to have error also, at 0.002 level
+    - both are postive, so we expect we need to expand B&A around true shear to avoid that bias

+    - at higher shear the nearest neighbor matching won't work as well
+        - argument for doing this with full sheared version of the prior rather than just using derivatives.

+- run-dg07mcaltest01
+    - at s/n = 100 expanding about true shear.
+        0.0051 +/- 0.0018
+    - using mean sensitivity from templates 0.004, so maybe the space is too sparse?
+    - s/n=50
+        - pqr
+            - like averaged 0.0030 +/- 0.0018
+            - overall mean correction 0.0028
+    - another run using new zero shear training set dg07z

 * use mean relation for response
 * proper weighting for pqr etc.